Like ‘champagne bottles being opened’

 The new paper describes one such event that occurred about 12,000 years ago.
 It was in what is now the Barents Sea, a region of the Arctic Ocean stretching between Norway and Russia.
 There, at the bottom of the ocean floor, stands a collection of more than 100 craters.
 Some are as much as 3,000 feet wide and nearly 100 feet deep.
 The researchers believe they were formed by sudden rushes of methane from the seafloor.

 Methane, although most commonly observed in gas form, can sometimes become trapped at the bottom of the ocean in very deep or cold regions.
 It freezes into a solid substance known as a methane hydrate.
 It can remain trapped this way indefinitely until something destabilizes it.
+But less stable will be methane trapped in permafrost sunk as deep as 300-800m, which will destabilize more easily than hydrates.

 The area where the craters are located was once covered by extensive glaciers.
 These placed enormous pressure on the land beneath them, helping to form the methane hydrates and keep them stable.
 But about 15,000 years ago, the ice sheet began to retreat.
 It was gradually releasing some of that pressure.
 As this happened, the space in the ground where conditions were right for the hydrates to remain stable grew thinner and thinner.